-This simulation shows that magma storage depths can be determined within a day of receiving samples, with modest resources and personnel requirements (e.g. no overnight shift work, with normal semester teaching and class schedules).
+Our simulation shows that magma storage depths can be determined within a day of receiving samples, with modest resources and personnel requirements (e.g. no overnight shift work, with normal semester teaching and class schedules).
 For example, sample preparation was carried out using transmitted-reflected light microscopes from the University of California teaching collection, only using a research-grade microscope for sample cataloguing.
-Raman spectrometers are widely available at many universities, given that it is a popular technique in many other fields, such as material sciences, physics, chemistry, and biology, and the W-filament SEM used for EDS analyses to get olivine Fo contents has been around for 15 years (S1 Appendix).
-Importantly, this simulation shows that rapid-response work in collaboration with universities was not taxing on observatory staff, particularly considering the usefulness of information provided.
-This means this methodology can be employed during future eruptions to help observatories deduce the geometry of the plumbing system supplying magma, adding a crucial information for interpreting activity (Re et al., 2021), without retracting from other essential duties during eruption responses.
-For example, during the 2018 LERZ Kilauea eruption, HVO’s near real time chemical monitoring with bulk rock ED-XRF identified the appearance and disappearance of many magma batches (Gansecki et al., 2019), fluid-inclusion barometry could have linked these distinct chemical signatures to different storage regions, addressing the questions of scientists and residents alike.
+Raman spectrometers are widely available at many universities, given that it is a popular technique in many other fields, such as material sciences, physics, chemistry, and biology, and the W-filament SEM used for EDS analyses to measure olivine Fo contents has been around for 15 years (S1 Appendix).
+Importantly, this simulation showed that rapid-response work in collaboration with universities was not taxing on observatory or academic staff, particularly considering the usefulness of information provided.
+This means this methodology can be employed during future eruptions to help observatories deduce the geometry of the plumbing system supplying magma, adding a crucial information for interpreting activity (Re et al., 2021), without detracting from other essential duties during eruption responses.
+For example, during the 2018 LERZ Kilauea eruption, HVO’s near-real-time chemical monitoring with bulk rock ED-XRF identified the appearance and disappearance of many magma batches (Gansecki et al., 2019).
+Fluid inclusion barometry could have linked these distinct chemical signatures to different storage regions, addressing the questions of scientists and residents alike.
 Similarly, the return of eruptive activity at Kīlauea in 2020 was accompanied by many questions about how the magmatic plumbing system had changed following the summit collapse in 2018 (Lynn et al., 2024).
-Fluid-inclusion barometry would have been a critical addition to understanding the eruption and the system.
+Fluid inclusion barometry would have been a critical addition to understanding the eruption and the system.

-Our global compilation of XH2O values shows that Raman-based fluid-inclusion barometry has utility as a rapid-response petrological monitoring method at many of the world’s most active and hazardous basaltic volcanoes (e.g., Galápagos, Réunion, Azores, Canary Islands, Iceland, Cabo Verde).
-As our understanding of exsolved fluid compositions improves as more studies account for CO2 held within vapour bubbles, it is likely that the applicability of this method may expand to even more volcanic systems (e.g. to drier arc magmas such as in the Cascades).
+Our global compilation of XH2O values shows that Raman-based fluid inclusion barometry has utility as a rapid-response petrological monitoring method at many of the world’s most active and hazardous basaltic volcanoes (e.g., Galápagos, Réunion, Azores, Canary Islands, Iceland, Cabo Verde).
+As our understanding of exsolved fluid compositions improves as more studies account for CO2 held within vapour bubbles, it is likely that the applicability of rapid-response fluid inclusion barometry method may expand to even more volcanic systems (e.g. to drier arc magmas such as in the Cascades).

-Overall, fluid-inclusion barometry is broadly applicable, and adds valuable quantitative storage depth information that provides a key advancement for volcano observatories that utilize near-real-time geochemical monitoring to better understand eruptions as they unfold (See overview–(Re et al., 2021); Hawai‘i–(Gansecki et al., 2019); La Palma–(Pankhurst et al., 2022); Fuego–(Liu et al., 2020); Italy–(Corsaro and Miraglia, 2022)).
+Overall, fluid inclusion barometry is broadly applicable, and adds valuable quantitative storage depth information that provides a key advancement for volcano observatories that utilize near-real-time geochemical monitoring to better understand eruptions as they unfold (see overview–(Re et al., 2021); Hawai‘i–(Gansecki et al., 2019); La Palma–(Pankhurst et al., 2022); Fuego–(Liu et al., 2020); Italy–(Corsaro and Miraglia, 2022)).

 5. Acknowledgements